JenBerry/responsive-email/README.md

 ```
 That fixes it.

-Now Outlook and Lotus Notes are broken because they don't support the `display` property.
+However now Outlook and Lotus Notes are broken because they don't support the `display` property.
 This may seem like a step backwards, but remember we have that magical piece of code that can fix Outlook and Lotus Notes.

 ```html
 <table class="wrapper" style="max-width:610px; display:block" cellspacing="0" cellpadding="5" border="0" bgcolor="#C0C0FF">